 MPA’s Middle School is specifically designed to serve students at an important time in their development.
 The Middle School’s alternating day block schedule, completely unique to MPA, does just that, providing an opportunity for students to dive deeply into their core subjects without piling on the homework or sacrificing valuable elective and specialist classes.

-Students and teachers alike appreciate the 75 minute class periods and “A” and “B” day rotation that make up the Middle School’s block schedule.
-Whether it's welcoming a guest speaker to an English class, completing a full Geology lab in a science class, or explore ideas in the Makerspace, 75 minute blocks allow for the type of hands on, experiential education that makes learning joyful and meaningful.
+Students and teachers alike appreciate the 75-minute class periods and “A” and “B” day rotation that make up the Middle School’s block schedule.
+Whether it's welcoming a guest speaker to an English class, completing a full Geology lab in a science class, or programming micro-bots in the Makerspace, 75-minute blocks allow for the type of hands on, experiential education that makes learning joyful and meaningful.

 How it works

-The block schedule in the Middle School consists of “A” and “B” days, and students have 75 minute core classes on each day.
+The block schedule in the Middle School consists of “A” and “B” days, and students have 75-minute core classes on each day.
 These classes include math, science, social studies, English, physical education, and French or Spanish.
-Interspersed amongst these core classes are 40 minute periods for elective and specialist classes like choir, visual arts, theatre, instrumental music, technology, Makerspace seminar, health or advisory, plus 55 minutes for the lunch and recess period.
+Interspersed amongst these core classes are 40-minute periods for elective and specialist classes like choir, visual arts, theatre, instrumental music, seminar, health, or advisory, plus 55 minutes for the lunch and recess period.
 Over the course of two days, the Middle School block schedule allows students to visit all 10-12 instructional blocks.

 Rigor with Purpose

-The alternating A and B day schedule means students have a full day between classes to process what they learned, leading to deeper understanding and higher acquisition of knowledge.
+The alternating A and B day schedule means students have a full day between classes to process what they learn, leading to deeper understanding and higher acquisition of knowledge.
 It also means there’s a more manageable homework load each day, which helps busy middle school students have family time and free time to pursue other passions without sacrificing academic rigor.
-Students use their extra day between classes to get their questions answered, and take advantage of this time to get 1:1 assistance with their homework as needed.
+Additionally, students may use their extra day between classes to get their questions answered and take advantage of this time to meet 1:1 with teachers to get assistance as needed.

 What the experts say